 Full Description

-During your second year of study, you will apply your understanding of theory through unique learning techniques and invaluable practical experience.
-You will have the opportunity to:
+During your second year, you will apply your understanding of theory with exciting learning opportunities and practical experience.
+You will have the chance to:

-- Embark on an educational, virtual adventure via our Restaurant Simulation, where you will revitalize and transform a failing restaurant into a profitable enterprise by using decision making, management and financial planning skills.
+- Embark on an educational, virtual adventure with our Restaurant Simulation, where you will revitalize and transform a failing restaurant into a profitable enterprise using decision-making, management and financial planning skills.

 Your Field Education Options